adnanebnz/algeria-eats-old/README.md

 1 - SET MORE FILTERS IN TABLE AND SORT

-3 - Add communes
+2 - Add communes

-4 - add back arrow for navigations in dashboards and other pages

-5 - modify index page
+3 - modify index page

-6 - add google analytics
+4 - add google analytics